philsmart/fedcm-rp-idp/README.md

 | fedcm-rp | A mocked Relying Party for initiating the FedCM API to authentication with the fedcm-idp | yes |
 | fedcm-multi | A project that runs both fedcm-rp and fedcm-idp inside the same Tomcat container for testing both components on the same host | yes |

-Both The RP and IdP can be run standalone in their own embedded Tomcat container on port 443.
-By default both use the same certificate for `fedcm-demo.org`, this can be changed using the options shown below.
+Both The RP and IdP can be run standalone in their own embedded Tomcat container on port 8080.

 ## Building the projects